Bemmu/DecisionTree/README.md

 	{'Hearing loss':'Yes', 'Injury':'Yes', 'Frequency of vertigo attacks':'1', 'classes' : {'not-BPV':1, 'BPV':0}},
 	{'Hearing loss':'Yes', 'Injury':'Yes', 'Frequency of vertigo attacks':'2', 'classes' : {'not-BPV':30, 'BPV':0}}
 	]

+The above is an example of possible input.
+The first item in the list means that there are three training cases classified as 'not-BPM', all having the attributes 'Hearing loss' = 'No', 'Injury' = 'No' and 'Frequency of vertigo attacks' = 0.